silverbios/cs-mikrotik-bouncer-alt/README.md

   from the CrowdSec LAPI, and then tries to update the addresses in the MikroTik.
   So generally bouncer was doing a diff between upstream and MikroTik device, which is complex

 - Doing `ip address find` on the MikroTik is slow, on certain devices this is **VERY** slow, making noticeable load on the CPU of the device

-- above caused that some devices were not blocking addresses fast enough, or some addresses were not blocked at all, thus the diff process was lagging behind the main update loop until there was a noticeable desynch
+- above caused that some devices were not blocking addresses fast enough, or some addresses were not blocked at all, thus the diff process was lagging behind the main update loop until there was a noticeable desynchronization which could be solved only by the app restart

 - some people mitigated it with scheduled app restarts after few hours, effectively making cache not really useful

 - in addition it kept constant connections to the MikroTik device, I am not sure how it handled network errors - maybe crashes in containers helped it to auto recover :)